Sean-w94/atmos/article/article.md

 })
 ```

 Each time a chunk passes through the stream, we prefix the channel number to it.
 This gives us a maximum of 256 channels.
 If we wanted more than that we would consider using the [varint][] module which can create and recognize variable byte-length integers in a chunk of binary data.
-We only needed 12 channels, so we stuck with a one byte limit.
+We only needed 12 channels, so we stuck with a single byte slot to hold the channel number.

 Notice how we us `cb` instead of `this.push` to pass data down-stream.
 As discussed
 in the **EcmaScript 6** section, this is because we're using a lambda function as